toeverything/blocksuite/README.md

 pnpm test:headed
 ```

 In headed mode, `await page.pause()` can be used in test cases to suspend the test runner.
+Note that the usage of the [Playwright VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) is also highly recommended.

 ## License